 If you are arrested while abroad, the local embassy or consulate will be able to provide you with the name of a local attorney, but they are not able to serve as your legal council or offer financial assistance.
 If you find yourself in trouble, you should contact your site director and seek legal council in-country immediately.

 A Note on Drugs: DO NOT, under any circumstances, buy, sell or consume drugs while you are abroad.
 Some countries have very strict laws governing drugs that may include long jail sentences, if convicted.
 Some countries even impose the death penalty for those convicted of serious drug charges.

 It is important to remember that you play a vital role in maintaining your safety while abroad.
 Without a doubt, you should exercise the same, if not more, personal safety precautions outside the United States as you would at home.
 Keep your money in a safe place.
 Don't call attention to yourself by wearing valuable jewelry or clothing that sets you noticeably apart from local people.
 Do not go out alone at night.

 Familiarize yourself with your surroundings and the local transportation to and from your residence.
 Cities in other countries, just like U.S. cities, have both safe and unsafe areas and neighborhoods.
 Use common sense and do not take risks.
-Whenever and wherever possible, travel in groups of two or three.
+Whenever and wherever possible, travel in groups.
 Always inform someone (resident director, roommate, host family or other responsible person) of your travel plans and return date.